 Upon arriving back to my hometown after graduating from college I discover a collection of old photographs that belong to my mother.
 Using the projector I purchased my freshman year, my mother and I spent the next two weeks in my room viewing over 3,000 slides from her early 20s.
 I examined her reactions as the light went in and out transitioning from slide to slide.
 I could see memories returning to her with every slide.
-The two of us together in a transition turmoil sitting in the dark gaining a new perspective at vastly different stages of our respective lives.
+The two of us together sitting in the dark gaining a new perspective at vastly different stages of our respective lives.
 It was kismet.
 My mother rediscovering her own life and myself discovering the life she had before I came along.
 She is a woman who has fought cancer twice, experienced betrayal, abuse, assault, and dishonesty from those she loved, and despite all this continues to create beauty wherever she roams.
-She is a writer, painter, photographer, gardener, sculptor, friend, sister, daughter, grandmother, and mother.
-Looking at the photographs she took during the same years that I am experiencing now in my life, I wonder how my own photographs will impact my future children.
-What they may discover about who I am, and the perspective it will bring to them.
-The true essence of photography.
-My mother's photography revealed to me just how precious and fragile life is but above all how absolutely beautiful.
-How all the people you've met along the way and the places you've been throughout your life almost seamlessly fall into place after being scattered through different times.
+She is a writer, painter, photographer, gardener, sculptor, lover, friend, sister, daughter, grandmother, and mother.
+Looking at the photographs she took during the same years that I was experiencing in my life when I found the photographs felt like hearing an otherworldly echo.

 This website is for my mother.
 My quietly courageous, undeniably beautiful, wishful-thinking, rasta-hearted, definition-of-art, mother.